Short Story - The Hanging Day - Grant Eagar

 The Hanging Day

-The young lady with long coal-black hair and ice-blue eyes, moved her hands to try and get some circulation back into them.
+She moved her hands to try and get some circulation back into them.
 Deputy Broom had tied Sarah's wrists tight.
 She frowned, seeing a lady go to the gallows was a rare and wondrous occurrence.
 Broom, a large redheaded deputy whose shirt did not cover his belly had even hinted he would let her escape for the right offer, but she was not tempted.
 This however had given her an idea and she suggested the same to the well-boned Sheriff Parker and had been declined.
-She regretted killing her husband, but well, no buts she did the deed and must now suffer the penalty.
+She regretted killing her husband, but the deed was done, and the penalty had to be paid.

-The deputy gestured to the crowd of several hundred onlookers wearing their finest clothes with festive hats and parasols.
+The deputy gestured to the crowd of several hundred onlookers wearing their finest frocks with festive hats and parasols.
 Kids ran through the crowd with streamers and pinwheels being chased by dogs.
-Broom said, “Ladies and gentlemen let us begin the proceedings, please back away from the miscreants.
+Broom said, “Ladies and gentlemen let us begin the proceedings, please back away from the gallows.
 We’ll not tolerate anyone interfering with a lawful hanging.”

 Sarah said, “Show him some respect, there is no need to treat someone so.”